bipinrimal/LabProtocols/Bacterial Growth Media.md

 ### Sheeps Blood
 Sheeps blood must be purchased fresh and used generally within 1 month.
 Avoid use unless necessary.

-### Gentamycin (100 mg/mL)
+### Gentamycin (50 mg/mL)
-Dissolve 100 mg Gentamycin (Sigma 87128) in 2 mL Ethanol.
+Dissolve 100 mg Gentamycin (Sigma 87128) in 2 mL DMSO.
 Aliquot, and store at -20˚C.

 ### Erythromycin (10 mg/mL)
-Dissolve 20 mg erythromycin (Sigma E5389) in 2mL Ethanol.
+Dissolve 50 mg erythromycin (Sigma E5389) in 1mL Ethanol.
 Aliquot and store at -20˚C.
 .
-### Rifampicin (10 mg/ml)
+### Rifampicin (20 mg/ml)
-Dissolve 20mg rifampicin (Sigma R3501) in 2ml Ethanol.
+Dissolve 40mg rifampicin (Sigma R3501) in 2ml DMSO.
 Aliquot and store at -20˚C